hospice for cancer

 Eligibility Requirements for Cancer Patients To Receive Hospice Care

-Hospice care is available for patients with a wide range of diagnoses.
-Patients with lung cancer, prostate cancer, breast cancer and other forms of malignant cancers may be eligible for hospice care.
-If a cancer patient has another concurrent serious illness, the care plan may include management of both the effects of cancer and other symptoms caused by the co-occurring illness.
+Hospice care is available for cancer patients with a wide range of diagnoses.
+Patients with lung, prostate, breast, and other malignant cancers may be eligible for hospice care.
+If a cancer patient has another severe concurrent illness, the hospice cancer care plan may include management of both the effects of cancer and other symptoms caused by the co-occurring illness.

 A clinical oncology professional can assess the cancer patient for functional status using formal assessments such as the Palliative Performance Scale and the Eastern Cooperative Oncology Group scale.
 A physician may use these scales to make a hospice recommendation, or the discussion may be initiated by family members who notice specific behaviors and symptoms exhibited by the patient at home.